chwdt/vanmoof-tools/README.md

 A simple cheasy update tool to send firmware packed with `pack` to the bike.
 This needs [pymoof](https://github.com/quantsini/pymoof) to run.

+You need to insert your bikes API key and manufacturer key before using the tool.

 Use as a reference for the firmware update over BLE.